PacificBiosciences/pbampliconclustering/README.md

 ## Quickstart

-click here for an [example walkthrough](https://github.com/PacificBiosciences/pbampliconclustering/blob/master/examples/no_amp/README.md).
+Click here for an [example walkthrough](https://github.com/PacificBiosciences/pbampliconclustering/blob/master/examples/no_amp/README.md).

 The clustering tool has two sub-tools.
 The first, `describe`, is used for describing the available clustering algorithms and the mapping between command-line options and tool options.